José Soriano (baseball): Los Angeles Angels (second stint)

 On November 14, 2021, the Pirates returned Soriano to the Angels.
 In August 2022, Soriano returned to action, beginning a rehab assignment with the rookie-level Arizona Complex League Angels.
 After he was activated from the injured list, he was assigned to the Single-A Inland Empire 66ers.
 In 7 appearances between the two affiliates, Soriano registered a 2.08 ERA with 17 strikeouts in 13 innings pitched.
 On November 15, 2022, the Angels selected his contract to the 40-man roster to protect him from the Rule 5 draft.

 Soriano was optioned to the Double-A Rocket City Trash Pandas to start the 2023 season.
 In 17 appearances, he logged a 4.24 ERA with 31 strikeouts and one save in 23 1/3 innings pitched.
 On June 3, 2023, the Angels promoted Soriano to the major leagues for the first time.
 In 38 appearances out of the bullpen during his rookie campaign, he compiled a 3.64 ERA with 56 strikeouts over 42 innings of work.

 Soriano made 22 appearances (20 starts) for the Angels in 2024, compiling a 6–7 record and 3.42 ERA with 97 strikeouts across 113 innings pitched.
 He was placed on the injured list with right arm fatigue on August 14, 2024, and was transferred to the 60–day injured list on September 7, ending his season.

 On June 10, 2025, Soriano recorded a career-high 12 strikeouts in a game against the Athletics; the Angels later won the game on a Nolan Schanuel walk-off hit.

+Toronto Blue Jays

+On August 3, 2026, the Angels traded Soriano to the Toronto Blue Jays in exchange for Arjun Nimmala, Eddie Micheletti, and Angel Rivero.